Faversham: Media

-Faversham Library is part of Kent Libraries and a branch library managed by Kent County Council.
-The current building is on Newton Road and opened in February 1973.

 Sport

-Faversham Town F.C. were formed in 1884 and compete in Division One South of the Isthmian League.
-They have a 2000-capacity stadium to the south of the town and are the only team besides the England national football team to wear the 3 lions badge.
+Faversham Town F.C. was formed in 1884 and competes in Division One South of the Isthmian League.
+It has a 2,000-capacity stadium to the south of the town and are the only team, other than the England national football team, to wear the Three Lions badge.

-Faversham Ladies Hockey Club currently play in Division 6 of the South East Hockey League, finishing second at the end of the 2023/24 season.
-Faversham Ladies are the current holders of the Mina-Jones trophy, beating neighbours Sittingbourne 2-0 in April 2024.
-The small ladies team play their home games in nearby Sittingbourne, due to a lack of Astro in the town.
+Faversham Ladies Hockey Club currently play in division six of the South East Hockey League, finishing second at the end of the 2023/24 season.
+Faversham Ladies were the holders of the Mina-Jones trophy, beating neighbours Sittingbourne 2-0 in April 2024.
+The small ladies team play their home games in nearby Sittingbourne, due to a lack of astro pitches in the town.

-The King George V playing fields are all that remain of the Mount Field, which in 1876 hosted a first-class match between Kent and Hampshire County Cricket Club.
+The King George V playing fields are all that remain of the Mount Field cricket ground, which hosted a first-class match between Kent and Hampshire in 1876.

-Cultural references
+In popular culture

-Author Russell Hoban repurposes Faversham as "Fathers Ham" in his 1980, post apocalyptic novel Riddley Walker.
+Author Russell Hoban repurposes Faversham as "Fathers Ham" in his 1980, post-apocalyptic novel Riddley Walker.